-In Texas, the elephant in the room is Ritchie v.
+In Ritchie v.
 Rupe, 443 S.W.3d.
 856 (Tex.
-2014), where an anti-plaintiff majority of the Texas Supreme Court declined to recognize the widely-accepted common law cause of action for minority shareholder oppression in closely held corporations.
-(See the scholarly comment by James Dawson, Ritchie v.
-Rupe and the Future of Shareholder Oppression, 124 YALE L.J.F.
-89 2014).
-Notwithstanding this “bad law” and reversal in protection against abuses of minority shareholders, as we like to say in Texas, there is more than one way to rope a steer.
-As announced by the Court, a statutory and derivative cause of action for shareholder oppression--the appointment of a rehabilitative receiver--is still available where majority shareholders “abuse their authority over the corporation with the intent to harm the interests of one or more of the shareholders, in a manner that does not comport with the honest exercise of their business judgment, and by doing so create a serious risk of harm to the corporation.”
+2014), the Texas Supreme Court declined to recognize the widely-accepted common law cause of action for minority shareholder oppression in closely held corporations.
+The Court held that the appointment of a rehabilitative receiver is the only remedy authorized under TEX.
+BUS.
+ORGS.
+CODE § 11.404 for "oppressive actions" engaged in by a corporation's directors or managers "when they abuse their authority over the corporation with the intent to harm the interests of one or more of the shareholders, in a manner that does not comport with the honest exercise of their business judgment, and by doing so create a serious risk of harm to the corporation.”
 Ritchie v.
-Rupe, 443 S.W.3d. at 871.
+Rupe, 443 S.W.3d at 871.

 Importantly, however, the Court made it clear that "lesser remedies may remain available as an alternative to receivership in Texas law."
 Ritchie v.
 Rupe, 443 S.W.3d 856 at n.
 28.